 It is the same listing in our updated volume, but the sizes are abbreviated to "Sm" "Ex.Lg" and "Lg"

-Now the odd thing is that despite the large cards being issued later, they have a very different and more artistic reverse, which makes them appear to be much earlier.
+Now the odd thing is that despite these large cards being issued later, they have a very different, and more artistic reverse, which makes them appear to be much earlier.

 More literature now, for today in 1850 Alfred, 1st Baron Tennyson became Poet Laureate, succeeding William Wordsworth, who had been in office only from 1843; he died, unexpectedly, of pleurisy.